about me

 These fundamental changes to pf were introduced and implemented smoothly over time, while leaving the system always functional for users.

-pf spread quite far; it is part of OpenBSD, FreeBSD, NetBSD, DragonflyBSD and their forks, it comes with every Apple-Product running MacOS X or iOS, it is in QNX and thus Blackberry smartphones, there even is a port to Windows, and it is in space. pf firewalls are used by many many corporations from small to giants, lots of authoritites/governments and uncounted home users.
+pf spread quite far; it is part of OpenBSD, FreeBSD, NetBSD, DragonflyBSD and their forks, it comes with every Apple-Product running MacOS X or iOS, it is in QNX and thus many embedded devices, there even is a port to Windows, and it is in outer space. pf firewalls are used by many many corporations from small to giants, lots of authoritites/governments and uncounted home users.

 OpenBGPD